 The Internet access, while fast in the bedroom, didn’t work from the desk in our office-cum-sitting area.
 That wouldn’t bother most guests, who would probably prefer not to check email on holidays, but if you need to work, it can be a nuisance.
 Suggest you try the Internet in the room before settling in.
 Then again, all things considering, maybe it’s best not to…

+This is where to stay in Luang Prabang if money is no object.
 There’s an Aman tradition we were introduced to at the Amansara in Siem Reap.
 When guests depart, as many staff as possible present themselves to say goodbye and they keep waving until guests are out of sight.
 The idea is to show they care, that you’re part of the Aman family now, and are leaving ‘home’.
 Who wouldn’t want to return after that?
-We will be.

 Disclosure: we were in lovely Luang Prabang on a magazine assignment and were hosted by the Luang Say Residence and Aman Resorts for that reason.
 All opinions above are our own obviously, including any complaints.